 One: Taming your pile of clothes

-- If you are selling items at individual prices, label everything.
+If you are selling items at individual prices, label everything before the day.
 Your customers will be more comfortable knowing the price without needing to ask.
 Choose labels that are least likely to fall off or come unstuck in transit.
-Safety pins and jute through hole punched cardboard work wonders.
+Safety pins and jute through hole-punched cardboard work wonders.

 Two: Getting clothes from A to B

-- Place containers of other items in next.
+- Place containers of other items in next, and to one side if possible.

 - Locate your rack, table and props in the car so they’re first out.